-The proposed bill aims to establish "The Young Professional Tax Credits" in West Virginia, specifically targeting college graduates aged 18 to 40 who have student loan debts.
-It introduces a new article in the state code that allows these individuals to claim a tax credit against their personal income taxes for the accumulated interest on their student loans.
-Additionally, the bill provides a refundable child care credit equivalent to the federal deduction for dependent children of college graduates residing in the state.
+This bill proposes the creation of "The Young Professional Tax Credits" in West Virginia, specifically targeting college graduates aged 18 to 40 who have student loan debts.
+It introduces a new article in the state code, which allows these individuals to claim a tax credit against their personal income taxes for the accumulated interest on their student loans.
+Additionally, the bill includes a refundable child care credit equivalent to the federal deduction for dependent children of college graduates residing in the state.

 Statutes affected: Introduced Version: 11-13NN-1